mzazon/awesome-cloud-projects/gcp/real-time-collaborative-applications-firebase-database-functions/real-time-collaborative-applications-firebase-database-functions.md

    echo "✅ HTML structure created"
    ```

-   The HTML structure provides a complete interface for authentication, document management, and collaborative editing with proper element organization for real-time updates.
+   The HTML structure provides a complete interface for authentication, document management, and collaborative editing with proper element organization for real-time updates and uses the latest Firebase SDK version.

 5. **Implement JavaScript Application Logic**: